mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 2. Choose a `.json` file that uses the canonical schema described in the [Dataverse-NameBuilder Docs](https://github.com/mscottsewell/Dataverse-NameBuilder/tree/main/Docs).
 3. The designer recreates the field blocks, reapplies defaults where missing, and updates the preview/JSON panes.

-### 6.3 Pull configuration from Dataverse steps
+### 6.3 Retrieve configuration from Dataverse steps

-1. Click **Retrieve Configuration**.
+1. Click **Retrieve Configuration** on the ribbon.
-2. The tool locates plug-in types under the NameBuilder assembly and enumerates their `sdkmessageprocessingstep` rows.
+2. A dialog appears listing all NameBuilder plug-in types and their registered **Create** and **Update** steps for each entity.
-3. Choose a step from the dialog.
-The unsecure configuration (JSON) is parsed and applied to the designer.
+3. Select a specific step containing the configuration you want to edit.
+4. The tool queries the step's unsecure configuration (JSON), parses it, and populates the designer with all field blocks and global settings.
-4. Make edits and publish back (see below).
+5. Edit as needed and publish back (see 6.4) or export for backup.

 ### 6.4 Publish back to Dataverse

+1. Ensure an entity is selected and at least one field block exists.
-1. Click **Publish Configuration**.
+2. Click **Publish Configuration** on the ribbon.
-2. The tool bundles the JSON + attribute filter list into a `PublishContext` and ensures the appropriate Create/Update steps exist for the selected entity (reusing the same logic as described in the upstream plugin documentation’s deployment guide).
-3. Updated JSON and `filteringattributes` values are applied to each step’s `configuration` column.
+3. A dialog appears asking which steps to update: **Create step**, **Update step**, or **both**.
+4. Select the desired steps and confirm.
+The tool:
+   - Bundles the JSON and calculates the attribute filter list based on all referenced fields.
+   - Updates (or creates if missing) the corresponding `sdkmessageprocessingstep` rows in Dataverse.
+   - Sets both the `configuration` (JSON) and `filteringattributes` columns.
-4. Status bar displays the steps touched (e.g., `Published to: contact - Create, contact - Update`).
+5. Status bar displays success or errors (e.g., "Published to: contact - Create, contact - Update").

 ## 7. JSON Schema Reference (high-level)